-Resource Centers: Students have access to four resource centers after school—Academic, Math, Science, and Writing—which offer tutoring, project development, homework assistance and test preparation.
+- Resource Centers: Students have access to four resource centers after school— Math, Science, and Writing—which offer tutoring, homework assistance and test preparation.
 The Math Resource Center provides assistance in integrated algebra, algebra 2 and trigonometry.
 The Science Resource Center offers help in the natural and physical sciences.
 The Writing Resource Center provides one-on-one tutoring for students working on any kind of writing for any subject area in any stage of development.

-SETTS/Special Education Supportive Services: La Salle Academy empowers individuals with diagnosed learning disabilities to acquire the skills they need to access their post-secondary and work-related goals.
-Direct SETSS instruction is provided to students with IESP’s on behalf of the NYCDOE in a supportive environment, enabling students to remain in the General Education setting.
+- Special Education Teacher Support Services (SETSS): La Salle Academy empowers individuals with diagnosed learning disabilities to acquire the skills they need to access their post-secondary and work-related goals.
+Direct SETSS instruction is provided to students with IESPs on behalf of the NYCDOE in a supportive environment, enabling students to remain in the General Education setting.

-At La Salle, our partners enhance the academic experience inside and outside the classroom.
-La Salle is connected to several top colleges and universities, including St. John’s University, St. Francis College, engineering powerhouse The Cooper Union and our Lasallian affiliate, Manhattan College.
+At La Salle, our partners enhance the academic experience inside and outside of the classroom.
+La Salle is connected to several top colleges and universities, including St. Francis College, The Cooper Union and our Lasallian affiliate, Manhattan College.
 We are also proud to call Microsoft our technology partner, which provides us with a sophisticated framework for our tablet program.

 In the 2019-2020 academic year, La Salle Academy formed an academic partnership with Brooklyn-based St. Francis College.
 Students in our senior Creative Writing class have the option of earning 3 credits from St. Francis College for their work at La Salle.
 As a member of St. Francis College’s Bridge Program, La Salle’s Creative Writing Class is equivalent to its WRI 2100 Writing Fiction course.